The Mists of Pantea

 On the road later that same day, Loghren got an opportunity to test it.
 With the wind picking up on the plains, a twister barreled into their flank.
 With some fast action and exceptional vehicular skill, Loghren saved most of the cart at the cost of some bruised arses for his friends.

 The twister turned out to be an Air Elemental.
 Which turned out to have a terminal case of ‘messing with the Red Knot-itus.’
 One more terror dealt with, they were back on the road.
-Days later, at a swelled river, they came to a destroyed bridge with a cadre of travellers stranded and starving.
+Days later, at a swelled river, they came to a destroyed bridge with a cadre of travelers stranded and starving.
 Quickly deciding the locals were a superstitious bunch, the group decided to head into the Redwood on the morrow.
 The overtly rude old woman leading the people asked for an escort.
-Whilst having always wanted to be an escort, Loghren was specific about his clientel.
+Whilst having always wanted to be an escort, Loghren was specific about his clientele.

 In the dark of night the encampment was set upon by a Drow raiding party.
 Chaos erupted.
 Fire and magical darkness shrouded the night.
 Fucking cultists, most likely.
 It’s always a fucking cult.
 The Red Knot had faced Drow before, so set about rebuffing the attackers.
 Their leader got away, but a half dozen of his men died in the process.
 They took Gery.
 And some other folk too.

 Expediency took over, and Loghren had saved a Drow for questioning.
 He had wanted to be a better kind of man.
 Old habits die hard.
 And some jobs don’t need better kinds o’ men.
-Naked, lashed to a tree, Loghren took a torch and dagger and stepped back into Long Talon’s old boots.
+With it naked and lashed to a tree, Loghren took a torch and dagger and stepped back into Long Talon’s old boots.
 A comfortable pair, if he was honest.
 The drow was not moved by threats, and would not treat with Taman and Andraste when they vouched for persuasion rather than torture.

 Dark, blood red woods proved just as ominous as they appeared from the outside.
 A ragged tangle of pitfalls, trips and snagging branches.
 A drow had stayed behind to slow them.
 Loghren’s handaxe thudded into his face without so much as losing a stride.
 They tracked the group to an ancient bazaar leading to a massive, carved crater, at the pit a ziggurat, with small crevaces down the four faces of the quarry.
 Looking into one, the group realised the Drow had teleported inside, yet found a scrap of human skin used as parchment.